India's HDFC to raise min 2 bln rupees via bonds

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-MUMBAI Aug 14 India's Housing Development Finance Corp is planning to raise at least 2 billion rupees ($36.09 million) through five-year bonds with a put option at the end of 13 months at 9.45 percent, a source with direct knowledge of the matter said on Tuesday.
+MUMBAI Oct 4 India's Housing Development Finance Corp plans to raise at least 2 billion rupees ($38.30 million) through five-year bonds at 9.20 percent, a source with direct knowledge of the matter said on Thursday.

-Barclays Capital is the arranger to the deal, the source said. ($1 = 55.4200 Indian rupees) (Reporting by Archana Narayanan; Editing by Jijo Jacob)
+IDFC is the sole arranger to the deal, the source said. ($1 = 52.2250 Indian rupees) (Reporting by Archana Narayanan; Editing by Prateek Chatterjee)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan